“When you see crazy coming, cross the street!”

 Oh.
 My.
 God!

 This could not be the guy?!
+Where was the guy in the picture?
 Red Flag!!
 He was all excited and I kid you not, he was literally wringing his hands and sniggering.
 He jumped in to hug me.
 Oh shit!
 I was rendered speechless.

 I actually went home that night and blocked my profile and took a bit of a break, feeling quite distressed.
 I mean, did I have a neon sign hanging above my head that said “Please grope me”?